As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

-It’s this consistency that ultimately made it the favoured destination for the 2020/21 olympics.
-Due to it’s position on the map (the Far East side of Japan) Shidashita beach falls prey to the conditions from the North, East, and South of the Pacific Ocean making it almost guarantee it’ll catch some good swell.
+It’s this consistency that ultimately made it the favored destination for the 2020/21 Olympics.
+Due to it’s position on the map (the Far East side of Japan) Shidashita Beach falls prey to the conditions from the North, East, and South of the Pacific Ocean making it almost guarantee it’ll catch some good swell.

 So, Japan has a pretty big surf culture then?

 I think it’s clear to see that after everything we’ve looked into, Japan has some astounding surf spots and an equally interesting surf culture history.